-"Rebounding is something that coach always concentrated on, but on some nights they come our way and some nights they don't," observed Bohman.
+"Rebounding is something that coach always concentrat- Guards Mollie Peirick and ed on, but on some nights they come our way and some nights they don't," observed Bohman.
 After this weekend's action Gaither and Morgan and Co. will take their show on the road to Miami and St. John's as their showdown with the nationally top-ranked Connecticut Huskies quickly approaches.
-"We're trying not to look ahead but it is hard knowing that we have No. 1 UConn coming up," Bohman commented.
-"But, I think we've been doing a good job of not looking past teams so far this year."
+'We're trying not to look ahead but it is hard knowing that we have No. 1 UConn coming up," Bohman com-mented.
+"But, I think we've been doing a good job of not looking past teams so far this year.
 All those at the Joyce Center this Saturday at 1 p.m. will see if the Irish can keep their streak of perfection intact.

 The Observer/Mike Ruma Guard Sheila McMillen has provided stellar play coming off the bench and will be looked to against Georgetown.
-WANTED: Dedicated, Interested, Enthusiastic Leader for Student Body President for the 1997-1998 School Year.
+WANTED: Dedicated, Interested, Enthusiastic London Enthusiastic Leader for Student Body President for the 1997-1998 School Year.

-$\mathbf{A}\mathbf{A}\mathbf{A}$

-If you are interested in running for

-Saint Mary's Student Body President or Vice-President

-you must attend one of the following informational meetings:
+If you are interested in running for Saint Mary's Student Body President or Vice-President you must attend one of the following informational meetings: